-The very first attribute the Bible speaks of pertaining to God (Gen. 1:1) is His omnificence – all-creative power.
-Furthermore, as Genesis 2:9 states, God didn’t just design the basic elements needed to sustain life but He also created what was “pleasant to the sight.”
+The very first attribute the Bible speaks of pertaining to God (Gen. 1:1) is His omnificence or all-creative power.
+Furthermore, as Genesis 2:9 states, God didn’t just design the basic elements needed to sustain life, but He also created what was “pleasant to the sight.”
 Moreover, as Exodus 35 illustrates, God fills and equips people with artistic knowledge and skills that reflect His creative character.
-As a result, we, His created, can better understand and worship God through the appreciation of His (and His apprentices’) artistic works.
+As a result, we, His created, can better understand and worship God by appreciating His (and His apprentices’) artistic works.
 This concept is beautifully expressed in the very throne room of God as recorded in Revelations 4:11.
 And the elders exclaimed: “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.”

 2 — Studying the history of art helps us more fully understand the BIBLE.

 Do you clearly understand when specific biblical events occurred compared with a standard timeline of world history?
 Do you understand the major cultures and people groups that influenced biblical events?
 Can you explain the possible connections between Abraham and the pyramids or King Solomon and Queen Hatshepsut?
 Do you know how Israeli/Roman interaction impacted Christ’s death and resurrection?
 Or how the “misunderstandings” between Paul, Barnabas and Greek citizens/artisans (and their mythological gods) led to grief and riots?
 Biblical events didn’t occur in a vacuum — they were influenced by cultural philosophies of the time.
 Believe it or not, studying the history of art can provide great insight into these complex times.

 3 — Studying the history of art helps us more fully understand HISTORY.